hl7dk/kl-gateway-rehab/input/pagecontent/StructureDefinition-klgateway-140-condition-intro.md

 ### Scope and usage
-A Condition is reported as long af a condition is true and active, for a living citizen that recieves §140 rehabilitation or §119 prevention interventions in Danish municipalities.
+A Condition is reported as long af a condition is true and active, for a living citizen that recieves §140 rehabilitation interventions in Danish municipalities.

 Conditions are always defined by Condition.code, which originates from FSIII.
-Only conditions related to Prevention SUL §119 (FSIII) and Training SUL §140 (FSIII) are allowed.
+Only conditions related to Training SUL §140 (FSIII) are allowed.

 Condition.recordedDate is the date where the condition was first recorded, NOT the date where the problem first known to be present.